course-details-portlet

 Further on evaluation

 The final assessment is based on the portfolio (60%) and the electronic written exam (40%).
 Both are done through Inspera.
-The exam has a letter grade and the portfolio has a letter grade.
+The exam has a letter grade.
+The portfolio also has a letter grade.
 The portfolio consists of several tasks, typically between 4-6 tasks.
 There are some required tasks, and the completion of required tasks is necessary for the submission of the final portfolio.
 The non-required tasks are for ambitious students looking for better grades.
 The portfolio submission consists of an individual project repository, assignment repository URLs, reflection documents, and a recorded video presentation of the individual project.

 Specific conditions